 Four real-time water quality and stream flow sites are located within the Bath Nature Preserve.
-These sites feature YSI 6920 V2 sondes that measure water temperature, dissolved oxygen, conductivity, pH, and turbidity.
+These sites feature YSI multi-parameter sondes that measure water temperature, dissolved oxygen, conductivity, pH, and turbidity.
 NexSens AccuStage vented level sensors measure water level, and LI-COR pyranometers measure solar radiation.

 Water flow (or discharge) measurements are taken over time using a SonTek FlowTracker.
 This data is combined with water level readings taken by the NexSens AccuStage pressure sensor to create a stage-discharge relationship.
 The stage-discharge curve allows the user to determine the approximate flow rate from the water level data.

 Data is collected using NexSens iSIC (Intelligent Sensor Interface and Control) data loggers that feature spread-spectrum radio telemetry.
 The data is transmitted wirelessly to a base station consisting of a PC running NexSens iChart software. iChart interprets the data and automatically posts it online to WQData.

 WQData provides an online interface for viewing environmental data.
 It offers 24/7 instant access using any web browser.
 Specifically designed for environmental monitoring applications, it is easy to set up and maintain.
 The datacenter can be set up as a secure (password-protected) or an open site for easy access by anyone with the Web address.